5 Japanese Ways to Keep the Body Warm in Winter

 Soak in an Onsen

 This Christmas, to get you in the festive mood, soak in a warm blend of Red Wine Hinoki Onsen!
 At Ikeda Spa, you can enjoy our Christmas Indulgence without having to travel to Japan.
-Immerse in an authentic Japanese day spa experience as you pamper yourself and your loved ones to a series of indulgent treats.
+Immerse in an authentic Japanese day spa experience as you pamper yourself and your loved ones with a series of indulgent treatments.

-Red Wine aids to restore collagen and elasticity to the skin and brightens your complexion.
+Red Wine aids in restoring collagen and elasticity to the skin and brightens your complexion.
 Leave with skin that feels softer and smoother than before.
-End off your treatment with the scent of cranberry as it works to relieve your headaches and soothe any muscle tension.
+End your treatment with the scent of cranberry as it works to relieve your headaches and soothe any muscle tension.
 Awaken your senses with this refreshing yet therapeutic massage.